syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/Getting-Started.md

 ## Configure to allow multiple selection

-SfCalendar control allows to select multiple dates by setting the `AllowMultipleSelection` property to true.
-The following code example illustrates the same.
+The SfCalendar control allows you to select multiple dates by setting the `AllowMultipleSelection` property to true.
+The following code example illustrates this process:

 {% tabs %}